Ghost-13lade/Project-Pebble/README.md

 ## ✨ Key Features

 ### 🧠 True Consciousness Simulation
 *   **Temporal Awareness:** Pebble understands the Past, Present, and Future.
-They know when they haven't spoken to you in a while and feel the passage of time.
+Pebble knows when it hasn't spoken to you in a while and feel the passage of time.
 *   **Open Loops:** Pebble doesn't just wait for a prompt.
-Based on their `attachment_level` and the time gap since the last interaction, they will spontaneously text you to check in or follow up on previous topics.
+Based on Pebble's `attachment_level` and the time gap since the last interaction, Pebble will spontaneously text you to check in or follow up on previous topics.
 *   **Object Permanence:** If you mention you are going to a meeting, Pebble remembers.
-They might ask you how it went 3 hours later.
+Pebble might ask you how it went 3 hours later.

 ### 🎭 Infinite Personas (The "Hats" System)
 Pebble adapts to your needs.
 You aren't limited to default modes; you can create custom personas for any situation:
 *   **Default Modes:** Fun (Casual), Executive (Project Manager), Fitness (Coach).
 *   **Create Your Own:** Easily add new modes like *Personal Chef*, *Senior Coder*, or *Parenting Helper* by editing simple Markdown files in the Settings tab.
+Or describe the persona in the "custom" option in Telegram, and pebble will generate a new custom persona based on your input.
 *   **Hot-Swappable:** Switch modes instantly via command (`/mode coder`) or in Telegram while retaining all long-term memories.

 ### 🗣️ Universal Voice & Hearing (New!)
-Pebble knows *how* they are communicating and adjusts their personality engine accordingly.
+Pebble knows *how* it is communicating and adjusts it's personality engine accordingly.
 *   **Mac Users (Apple Silicon):** Run **100% Locally** using MLX (Kokoro TTS + Whisper STT).
 Private and offline-capable.
+Also can connect to cloud APIs.
 *   **Windows/Linux Users:** Connect to **Cloud APIs** (ElevenLabs + Groq + OpenAI) for a high-quality voice experience on any hardware.
 *   **Modality Awareness:**
     *   *Text Mode:* Uses emojis, lowercase styling, and internet slang.